coder/coder/coderd/rbac/USAGE.md

     ...
 ```

-Entries in the `frobulators` table be created/read/updated/deleted, so we define
+We need to create/read/update/delete rows in the `frobulators` table, so we define
 those actions.

 `policy.go` is used to generate code in `coderd/rbac/object_gen.go`, and we can